Obama agrees to 4-year extension for International Space Station

 Keeping the station in orbit beyond 2020 also opens a window for commercial companies and researchers to benefit from hefty U.S. investment in the outpost.

-NASA's costs for operating the station, which flies about 250 miles (about 400 km) above Earth, run about $3 billion a year.
+NASA's costs for operating the station, which flies about 250 miles above Earth, run about $3 billion a year.
 About half that sum is spent on transporting crew and cargo.

 "Ten years from today is a pretty far-reaching, pretty strategic-looking vision," NASA Associate Administrator Bill Gerstenmaier told reporters on a conference call.